Whirlpool of India Ltd leads losers in 'A' group

 Don't want to miss the best from Business Standard?

-Avanti Feeds Ltd, Natco Pharma Ltd, Radico Khaitan Ltd and Cartrade Tech Ltd are among the other losers in the BSE's 'A' group today, 27 November 2025.
+Dish TV India Ltd, Welspun Living Ltd, Allied Blenders & Distillers Ltd and Kesoram Industries Ltd are among the other losers in the BSE's 'A' group today, 01 December 2025.

-Avanti Feeds Ltd, Natco Pharma Ltd, Radico Khaitan Ltd and Cartrade Tech Ltd are among the other losers in the BSE's 'A' group today, 27 November 2025.
+Dish TV India Ltd, Welspun Living Ltd, Allied Blenders & Distillers Ltd and Kesoram Industries Ltd are among the other losers in the BSE's 'A' group today, 01 December 2025.

-Whirlpool of India Ltd lost 10.81% to Rs 1069.9 at 14:46 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 166.06 lakh shares were traded on the counter so far as against the average daily volumes of 13125 shares in the past one month.
+Whirlpool of India Ltd crashed 7.12% to Rs 1000.3 at 14:46 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 1.48 lakh shares were traded on the counter so far as against the average daily volumes of 8.98 lakh shares in the past one month.

 Make smarter market moves with The Smart Investor.
 Daily insights on buzzing stocks and actionable information to guide your investment decisions delivered to your inbox.

-Avanti Feeds Ltd tumbled 5.04% to Rs 793.6.
-The stock was the second biggest loser in 'A' group.On the BSE, 25603 shares were traded on the counter so far as against the average daily volumes of 1.04 lakh shares in the past one month.
+Dish TV India Ltd lost 5.98% to Rs 4.09.
+The stock was the second biggest loser in 'A' group.On the BSE, 2.07 lakh shares were traded on the counter so far as against the average daily volumes of 2.03 lakh shares in the past one month.

-Natco Pharma Ltd crashed 4.85% to Rs 881.95.
-The stock was the third biggest loser in 'A' group.On the BSE, 4.46 lakh shares were traded on the counter so far as against the average daily volumes of 1.44 lakh shares in the past one month.
+Welspun Living Ltd tumbled 5.04% to Rs 141.2.
+The stock was the third biggest loser in 'A' group.On the BSE, 7.48 lakh shares were traded on the counter so far as against the average daily volumes of 3.45 lakh shares in the past one month.

 Also Read

-Radico Khaitan Ltd pared 3.92% to Rs 3166.
-The stock was the fourth biggest loser in 'A' group.On the BSE, 25047 shares were traded on the counter so far as against the average daily volumes of 27003 shares in the past one month.
+Allied Blenders & Distillers Ltd fell 4.66% to Rs 623.4.
+The stock was the fourth biggest loser in 'A' group.On the BSE, 1.44 lakh shares were traded on the counter so far as against the average daily volumes of 48228 shares in the past one month.

-Cartrade Tech Ltd corrected 3.89% to Rs 3048.9.
-The stock was the fifth biggest loser in 'A' group.On the BSE, 17.14 lakh shares were traded on the counter so far as against the average daily volumes of 24432 shares in the past one month.
+Kesoram Industries Ltd corrected 4.29% to Rs 5.35.
+The stock was the fifth biggest loser in 'A' group.On the BSE, 4.16 lakh shares were traded on the counter so far as against the average daily volumes of 2.46 lakh shares in the past one month.

 Powered by Capital Market - Live News